Kamal-Singh22/Number-of-Boomerangs/README.md

 For each distance group with freq points, there are freq * (freq - 1) boomerangs possible (order matters).

-Accumulate the total count of such valid boomerang combinations.
+Accumulate the total count of such valid boomerang combinations...